Northern Sámi: Diphthong simplification

-The process is complicated by two factors.
-Firstly, vowel length is not indicated in the spelling, so it's not possible to tell whether the first vowel in ui is short or long.
-It is short in the illative singular and thus causes simplification (viessu "house" → vīssui "into the house"), but it is long in the plural forms and does not cause any simplification (viessūide "into the houses").
-A second complicating factor is that under some circumstances, original long i and u in unstressed syllables have shortened to e and o (denoted in grammars and dictionaries with an underdot ẹ and ọ to distinguish them).
-These shortened vowels do not cause simplification, but are indistinguishable from the older originally short vowels that do trigger it.
-These cases must simply be memorised.

 Unstressed vowel shortening

 Shortening of long vowels in unstressed syllables occurs irregularly.
 It commonly occurs in the first element of a compound word, in a fourth syllable, and in various other unpredictable circumstances.
 When shortened, /iː/ and /uː/ are lowered to /e/ and /o/, except before /j/.
 Shortened vowels are denoted here, and in other reference works, with an underdot: ạ, ẹ, ọ, to distinguish them from originally-short vowels.

 When a long vowel or diphthong occurs in the stressed syllable before the shortened vowel, it becomes half-long/rising.